YuvalZin/AlgorithmProjectCS/README.md

 Videos: the requested videos of the PPT and the game run

 SRS Document: the SRS document according to the instructions

+Zipped Submission: all of the files zipped according to section 6 of the submission requirements